 It’s also recommended that you freshly grind your coffee beans yourself, using a burr grinder designed specifically for coffee beans, not just a regular old food processor or blade grinder.

 The ideal ratio of coffee grounds to water really depends on your personal taste, but a good starting point is about two tablespoons of coffee for every six fluid ounces of water.
 As you get more accustomed to the drip coffee process, you may end up tweaking the ratio to be stronger or more diluted, or whatever suits your personal taste.

 You’re also going to want to your drip time to last around 5 minutes, which allows the hot water to interact with the coffee grounds for long enough to produce a fully developed and extracted result.
 Again, many models of automatic drip machine do not allow you to adjust the brewing time.
 If your coffee grounds are coarser, you may need to lengthen the brewing time a little, and if your coffee grounds are finer, you might want to shorten the brewing time a little.

 Finally, the type of coffee filter you use matters.
-Mesh filters are the best material for allowing the aromatic oils from your coffee grounds to permeate into your finished cup, but they require coarse, evenly sized coffee grounds that are almost impossible to achieve without a specialized coffee bean burr grinder.
+Mesh filters are the best material for allowing the aromatic oils from your coffee grounds to permeate into your finished cup, but they require coarse, evenly sized coffee grounds that are almost impossible to achieve without a burr grinder.
 (They’re also reusable, and thus better for the environment!)

 A French Press has also become a huge trend in the coffee industry over the past couple of years.
 Like pour-over coffee, French presses involve more manual labor on your part, but are widely touted for creating some of the best quality coffee out there.
 The parts that make up a French press machine are pretty simple.